Headlights (Alok and Alan Walker song)

-"Headlights" is a song recorded by Brazilian DJ Alok and British-Norwegian record producer and DJ Alan Walker featuring French-Swedish singer Kiddo-Anna Chalon, released by Controversia on 18 February 2022.
+"Headlights" is a song recorded by Brazilian DJ Alok and British-Norwegian record producer and DJ Alan Walker featuring Swedish singer Olivia Helena Bertilsson (KIDDO), released by Controversia on 18 February 2022.
+The song saw a resurgence in 2026 through apps such as TikTok and YouTube Shorts.

+Alok released a remix of the track, "Headlights (Udta Jaaye)" for the promotion of the video game Garena Free Fire, featuring Indian musicians Rashmeet Kaur and Krsna.

 Background

 Speaking on the track, Alok stated: "I'm super excited to be collaborating with Alan on our first original collaboration and this time on my Controversia imprint makes it feel all the more special!
 We worked together to bring our signature sounds into the fold for our fans and having KIDDO's unique vocal also on this release added something so distinctive and fresh."

 Speaking on the release, Walker said: "This is the first time around working on a project with Alok, and I couldn't be happier to be collaborating.
 Being able to create music alongside other DJs and talented singers like Kiddo, whose unique voice perfectly fit this track, is always a pleasure.
 It has truly been a fun process combining our styles into this song and I can't wait to continue experimenting!"